 The Teenage Cancer Trust Young Persons’ Unit is an eleven-bed ward.
 There are two four-bed bays and three side rooms, with shared lounge, kitchen and study rooms, plus the Eden Room (cinema), which provides the perfect space to relax, unwind and socialise.

 Within the Teenage Cancer Trust Young Persons’ Unit there is a dedicated day care facility for patients whose treatment does not require an overnight stay.
 There is space for a visitor to sit with you whilst you have your treatment and you are welcome to use the social spaces on the ward and take part in any activities that are scheduled once your treatment is up and running.

-There are lots of things for you to do, we have facilities for gaming, watching films, board games, arts, crafts and more importantly there is free Wi-Fi access across the unit , provided and managed by the Teenage Cancer Trust.
+There are lots of things for you to do.
+We have facilities for gaming, watching films, board games, and arts and crafts.
+More importantly there is free WiFi access across the unit, provided and managed by the Teenage Cancer Trust.

-Our Teenage Cancer Trust Youth Support Coordinator runs weekly activities which include pizza nights, music lessons, exercise classes as well as opportunities to join off site activities.
+Our Teenage Cancer Trust youth support co-ordinator runs weekly activities, which include pizza nights, music lessons and exercise classes, as well as opportunities to join off-site activities.

 We have the staff and equipment to make your stay with us as comfortable as possible:

 - Health and welfare advice